fastscape-lem/fastscapelib/doc/source/install.rst

        :link-type: ref
        :text-align: center

-       Download, build and install the Python library from source using Pip.
+       Download, build and install the Python library from source using Pip

+       (stable & development versions)

 |